antronerds/r2-tutorials/docs/Multiple_Datasets.md

 3. R2 now performs a one-way Anova statistical test on the fly.
-This **AN**alyis **O**f **VA**riance is a statistical test that calculates whether the means of the expression levels between the selected datasets are significant different.
+This **AN**alyis **O**f **VA**riance is a statistical test that calculates whether the means of the expression levels between the selected datasets are significantly different.

 	![Figure 5: Anova test for the selected datasets.](_static/images/MultipleDatasets_Anova.png "Figure 5: Anova test for the selected datasets.")